spenser-brinkman/jeopardy/README.md

 stretch goals:

-    fetcher is pulling clues from different dates out of larger categories. first fetch thinks 2003, let me go grab five /random/ clues from the category! oops, they're wrong dates, oh well.

-    restrict clues to all load from the same episode only

     expand on instructions and short-comings in the game's startup

-    ask questions from nov 26 2001 and more recent
-    OR
-    recalculate the value of older questions to updated amounts (might be best to just use newer questions to avoid outdated information)

     do not ask questions that reference music, pictures, or videos

-    define method to validate that a category is populated with questions that have point values and that have answers (if invalid, could make a method based on Fetcher.fetch_six_categories that only gets one new category)

     validate user answers to (closely) match actual answers